gamboabdoulraoufou/Internet-LAN-Over-VPN-Using-OpenVPN/README.md

 #   openssl dhparam -out dh2048.pem 2048
 dh /etc/openvpn/keys/dh2048.pem

+# Maintain a record of client <-> virtual IP address
+# associations in this file.
+If OpenVPN goes down or
+# is restarted, reconnecting clients can be assigned
+# the same virtual IP address from the pool that was
+# previously assigned.
+ifconfig-pool-persist /etc/openvpn/ipp.txt 0

 # If enabled, this directive will configure
 # all clients to redirect their default
 # network gateway through the VPN, causing